- What happens during the program?

 But the core feature of our program is that the work is largely done in your own home and community.
 That is where your child has struggled in the past; that is where the change needs to happen.
 So your therapist will come into your home for as many as eight hours a week to provide individual and family therapy, observation, processing, and coaching.
 Your therapist will also contact (with your authorization) key members of your child’s community, including teachers, peers, coaches, spiritual advisors, etc. and will work with them to develop a strong network of support and encouragement for your child as he/she works to meet those goals that you will establish together (client, family, and therapist) during your first sessions in Phase I.

 You will also be asked to complete several “therapeutic assignments” either 1:1 with your child or as a whole family unit, and those experiences will be explored as part of your clinical treatment.
-Also, each week you will spend 1/2 hour in a telephone conference with a supervisor from RGTS who will be assigned to address any questions or concerns that may arise.
+Also, each week you will spend 1/2 hour in a telephone or video cam conference with a supervisor from RGTS who will be assigned to monitor your progress and address any questions or concerns that may arise.
 Finally, between your therapist and your RGTS supervisor, someone will be available to you 24/7 to help with crisis intervention and management.

-Our program is based on a 12-week model.
+Our program generally lasts from one (1) to three (3) months, depending on the level of service that you choose.
 We have several plans available, with varying levels of intensity, so that you can choose the program that best suits your family’s needs.

 We contract with therapists who live and work near your home to be the direct service providers for our program.
-We have already identified therapists in several major US markets; however, if we receive an application from a new area, we consult with the client, educational consultants in that region, and nearby universities and clinics to identify local therapists who might have the background and skills that we require for our program.
+We have already identified and trained therapists in several major US markets; however, if we receive an application from a new area, we consult with the client, educational consultants in that region, and nearby universities and clinics to identify local therapists who might have the background and skills that we require for our program.
 We will even work with your specific insurance panel in an effort to find an in-network therapist for you if you ask us to!
-Once we’ve identified a potential therapist for the program, we require him/her to complete a comprehensive application and professional license verification.
+Once we’ve identified a potential therapist for the program, we require him/her to complete a comprehensive application, professional license verification, and criminal background check.
 We train all our therapists to use our treatment model because research tells us that compliance with our program design will yield positive and productive results for you, our client.

 Another unique feature of our program is our clinical emphasis.
 While most transitional or aftercare programs focus on goal-setting and system planning (and we work on these things, too), we believe that therapeutic interventions are equally critical to your success.
 We include individual and family therapy as part of your weekly regimen because we believe in its power to help you identify internal struggles that may be interfering with your external goals.